Can 10 Million People Be Wrong About Meditation?

 Meditation classes are now being offered in schools, hospitals, law firms, prisons, governmental and corporate offices even airports.
 West Point Naval Academy offers a course on meditation.

-Stein reported: But the current interest is as much medical as it is cultural.
+But the current interest is as much medical as it is cultural.
 Meditation is being recommended by more and more physicians as a way to prevent, slow or at least control the pain of chronic diseases like heart conditions, AIDS, cancer and infertility.
-It is also being used to restore balance in the face of such psychiatric disturbances as depression, hyperactivity and attention-deficit disorder (ADD).
+It is also being used to restore balance in the face of such psychiatric disturbances as depression, hyperactivity and ADD.

 In a confluence of Eastern mysticism and Western science, doctors are embracing meditation not because they think it's hip or cool but because scientific studies are beginning to show that it works, particularly for stress-related conditions.